%= css_sub_style %> <%= css_bootstrap %> <%= css_theme %> <%= css_theme_flash %> <%= css_font %>

-A credit card is a plastic card that a financial company/bank issues to the users for enabling them to borrow funds from the bank to pay for daily expenditures like utility bills, mobile bills or buying other goods and services on the condition that the user will pay back the amount to the bank within the due date and maybe with an additional interest.
-The spending trend is changing at a fast pace.
-Earlier, credit card usage was restricted to making large transactions.
-However, people utilize credit cards for daily purchases these days as they are gaining awareness on the usage and benefits of credit cards.
-A single user often has multiple cards from different banks to have the provision of benefits given by card issuers.
+A credit card is a plastic card which a financial company/bank issues to the users for enabling them to borrow funds from bank to pay for daily expenditures like utility bills, mobile bills or buying other goods and services on the stipulation that user will pay back the amount to the bank with an additional interest.
+Now the spending trend is changing from using credit card for large transactions to daily utilisation for any place where users are not able to pay by cash or debit cards because now people are having more understanding on use of credit card for moving credit and thus a single user may have multiple cards from different banks to have the provision of benefits given by card issuers.

 Via Mobile banking app:

 For this procedure, users need to download and install app in their phones.
 After installation users can login to app by using customer id.
 App has been made for the convenience of mobile users having same features as that of net banking portal, so that it may be accessible anywhere.

 It is not mandatory to have an account in the same bank, whose credit card you bought.
 There are different ways of paying credit card bills through other bank accounts: